AdobeDocs/release-notes.en/current.md

 New features and fixes in the Experience Cloud interface, including administration and core services (customer attributes, audiences, triggers, cookies, and so on).

-### Domain name change
+### Unified product domain

 Adobe is updating the domain and interface header to unify and improve your experience across all Experience Cloud applications.
 These enhancements are designed to simplify your experience in small but important ways.
 These enhancements will not change your current workflows.

-They include:
+Updates include:

-* New solution URLs: `experience.adobe.com/<application name>.` New URLs will become effective throughout the month.
-Adobe recommends updating your bookmarks accordingly.
+* New solution URLs: `experience.adobe.com/<application name>.` All products will eventually adopt this URL pattern.
+Look for new URLs to become effective throughout the month.
+Adobe recommends updating your bookmarks after you see the redirects to the new domains.
 * Easier switching between your organizations or to a different application.
 * Improved product help: [!UICONTROL Experience League] is integrated into the product so that a help search also includes results from community forums and video content.
-This change simplifies access to more content helps you get the most out of Experience Cloud.
-We’ve also added a feedback feature in the [!UICONTROL Help] menu, making it easier to report issues or share your ideas.
+This change simplifies access to more content and helps you get the most out of Experience Cloud.
+Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with the product documentation team.
 * Improved notifications: The [!UICONTROL Notifications] drop-down menu now has two tabs, one for your own product notifications and one for global product announcements.

 **Note:** The [!UICONTROL Feed] page is being deprecated in January, 2020.
 Look for an in-product deprecation notice.